Patent Box

 Patent Box enables UK companies to apply a reduced 10% Corporation Tax rate on profits derived from qualifying intellectual property (IP).

-HMRC’s Patent Box aims to encourage innovative companies to develop, keep and commercialise their intellectual property within the UK.
-Allowing the economy to be more internationally competitive, with high-value jobs and high-tech companies.
+HMRC’s Patent Box aims to encourage innovative companies to develop, retain and commercialise their intellectual property within the UK, thereby making the economy more internationally competitive and supporting the growth of high-value jobs and high-tech companies.

 Patents